swayamyadav05/SecretDrop/README.md

 **SecretDrop** is a modern, anonymous messaging platform built with Next.js 15 that allows users to receive honest feedback and messages without revealing the sender's identity.
 Perfect for creating a safe space for anonymous communication, feedback collection, and honest conversations.

+## Why ?
+*Honest feedback* is rare because people hold back when their names are attached — fear of awkwardness, backlash, or consequences.
+Many “anonymous” tools promise secrecy but leak metadata, allow deanonymization, or turn into noisy, hostile forums.
+I built **SecretDrop** to be radically simple and reliable: a shareable public link that only delivers messages — no sender details, no unmasking, no guessing.
+The recipient can share their public link on there bio, profile, etc. and can get the honest feedbacks from people.
+The recipient’s can control toggle: turn message receiving on or off.
+If your profile is open, senders can send anonymous notes; if it’s closed, they can’t.

+To help senders phrase useful feedback (without revealing who they are), the public message page includes optional *AI-powered suggestions* and conversation starters.
+This helps people write clearer, kinder, or more constructive messages while keeping their identity completely hidden — **SecretDrop** never exposes sender metadata.
+Combined with secure account practices (OTP email verification, hashed passwords, session tokens), **SecretDrop** gives *creators*, *teachers*, *teams*, and anyone who wants candid input a quiet, dependable channel for unfiltered feedback.

 ## ✨ Features

 ### 🔐 **Authentication & Security**